for-giobbe/PAINT/markdowns/part_2.md

-# trascriptomes assembly & filtering
+# trascriptomes assembly, annotation and filtering

 *environiment:* yaml.DE

-*aim:* assemble crema and vicia trascriptomes / annotate CDS / filter contaminats contigs / QC the assembly.
+*aim:* assemble crema and vicia trascriptomes / annotate CDS / filter contaminats contigs / QC the assemblies.

 ---

-environiment: yaml.main

-the rationale here is to carry out the assembly using the reads filtered for rRNAs, mtRNA and ptRNA and then find possible additional contaminants (virus, bacteria, _etc_) in order to subsequently exclude them from abundance tables, Through this approach - suggested [here](https://groups.google.com/g/trinityrnaseq-users/c/P2Ry72h_puQ/m/LpJ8OLzuBAAJ) by Brian Haas - we mimize the possibility of reads misalignment while removing possible contaminants from the differential expression step.
+The rationale here is to carry out the assembly using the reads filtered for rRNAs, mtRNA and ptRNA and then find possible additional contaminants (virus, bacteria, _etc_) in order to subsequently exclude them from abundance tables, Through this approach - suggested [here](https://groups.google.com/g/trinityrnaseq-users/c/P2Ry72h_puQ/m/LpJ8OLzuBAAJ) by Brian Haas - we mimize the possibility of reads misalignment while removing possible contaminants from the differential expression step.